pascalgutjahr/prompt_muons_wiki/source/docs/QA.rst

 ----

-`Q: Your prompt definition is: parent is not pion or kaon.
+`Q (?): Your prompt definition is: parent is not pion or kaon.
 The definiton in MCEq divides prompt and conventional by a minimum decay length of 0.123 cm.
 Is there a difference?`

 A: The “lifetime” definition is similar, as it includes every particle with a lifetime which is greater than ten times the lifetime of the D0 as conventional and the rest as prompt.
 This is the definition of prompt used inside MCEq, and the lifetime limit corresponds to a decay length of approximately 1.2 cm.
 Considering all particles in CORSIKA7,